 Fortune.com claims Airbnb’s earnings to reach the peak of $3.5 billion a year by 2020, which is a high bar to clear.
 The two main points affecting the wages your business brings are a business model and monetization plan, which can be “different colours and sizes”.

-With an app where you can make apartment reservations the best revenue-generating stream would perhaps be in-app purchases once your platform charges a fee for its services.
+With an app where you can offer apartment reservations services the best revenue-generating "map" would perhaps be in-app purchases once your platform charges a fee for its services.
 Of course it is always possible to get some extra cash flow by adding in-app paid advertisement, but we wouldn’t recommend sticking to it.
 Imagine launching a new platform where the increase in the amount of active users is the main goal for a first quartile...Statistics proved people are threatened by intrusive banners and rising-everywhere pop-ups, so it might cause a detestation to your app; and that’s something you definitely don’t want to happen right from the start.

 “We Imagine a World Where You Can Belong Anywhere”

 The powerful slogan of Airbnb, which makes boundaries between different cultures look a bit more diluted.
 Ideas like this one shake the market as they come at the right time to the right marketplace, and the emotion they carry is even more important - it is powerful and user-reflecting, making your traveling customers feel like somebody has just read their mind.
 So maybe there is something about building your platform like airbnb that leaves users so attached to it?